ReSpeak/tsdeclarations/ts3protocol.md

   which is a sign of the client_public_key (the `ek`) concatenated with the `beta` parameter from the `initivexpand2` command.
   The sign must be done with the private key from the identity keypair.

+The normal packet id counting starts with this packet.
+This means that `clientek` already has the packet id `1` and the next command will continue with `2`.

 ### 3.2.3 **Notes**:
 - Only `SharedIV` and `SharedMac` are needed.
 The other values can (and should)